hippalus/courier-tracking/README.md

   ![Atasehir-Courier1-Rota](https://user-images.githubusercontent.com/17534654/76303031-1698fa80-62d2-11ea-86a3-b152d561b686.png)

   #### 2.module courier-event-processor

-  This module processes and saves courier location data in real time.
+  This module processes courier location data in real time and saves it to ElasticSearch.

   Logs the couriers' entry events to the  stores

   From Kafka topic  processes the data consumes according to the conditions.

 ## How to run?

   ### go to courier-tracking root directory

      mvn clean install

      sh run.sh